VroDawg/USA-car-price-predictor/README.md

-# USA-based Car Price Predictor
+# USA-based Car Price Predictor2026

 A machine learning web app that predicts used car prices based on vehicle features, limited between vehicles from 1990 up to 2021.